 One of the least visited parks in the United States National Park System, Dry Tortugas National Park is located 70 miles off the southern tip of Florida and is mostly open water with just 7 small islands.
 The park is only accessible by boat or seaplane, but there is a daily ferry that runs between Dry Tortugas National Park and Key West.

-There are plenty of great reasons to visit Dry Tortugas National Park including white sand beaches, crystal clear water, and beautiful coral reefs.
-Plus the largest island is home to the historic Fort Jefferson, a massive fortress that was built during the 19th century to protect the shipping channel between the Atlantic Ocean and the Gulf of Mexico.
+There are plenty of great reasons to visit Dry Tortugas National Park, including white sand beaches, crystal clear water, and beautiful coral reefs.
+Plus the largest island is home to the historic Fort Jefferson, a massive fortress built during the 19th century to protect the shipping channel between the Atlantic Ocean and the Gulf of Mexico.

 Planning a trip to Florida?
-Check out our favorite books and resources about the Sunshine State!
+Check out our favorite books and travel guides!